Texas Southern beats Mount St. Mary’s 60-52 in NCAA opener

 BLOOMINGTON, Ind.
+(AP) — Texas Southern forward John Walker III celebrated the program’s second NCAA Tournament win the way he always envisioned — hooting, hollering and just having fun.

+Nothing, not even a small, mostly quiet arena, could dampen his enthusiasm.

-(AP) — John Walker III scored a season-high 19 points and Jordan Gilliam had 12 to help Texas Southern erase a 10-point halftime deficit Thursday and beat Mount St. Mary’s 60-52 in the first NCAA Tournament game in nearly two years.
+After scoring a season-high 19 points, grabbing a career-high tying nine rebounds and leading the Tigers back from a 10-point halftime deficit to beat Mount St. Mary’s 60-52 in the first tourney game in nearly two years, Walker let loose.

+“I feel like I’m on top of the world,” he shouted.
+“I just wanted it so bad, it wasn’t even about me.
+It was about going out there and beating a good team and getting it done.”

-It’s the second straight First Four victory for the Tigers (17-8), who also won in 2018 — their most recent tournament appearance.
-Texas Southern, the No. 16 seed in the East Region, won its 10th straight game and faces top-seeded Michigan (20-4) on Saturday.
+The Tigers (17-8) have won 10 straight overall and improved to 2-0 in First Four games.
+Their win over North Carolina Central in 2018 was the program’s first in the NCAA Tournament.
+Next up for the No. 16 seed in the East Region is top-seeded Michigan (20-4) on Saturday.

-Damian Chong Qui scored 14 points and Mezie Offurum had 10 points and 16 rebounds for the Mountaineers (12-11), who fell to 1-9 in tourney play.

-It was the first NCAA Tournament game since Virginia beat Texas Tech in overtime to win the national championship on April 8, 2019 — a span of 710 days.
-And the atmosphere inside Indiana University’s Assembly Hall was alien to the event known as March Madness.
+In the first NCAA Tournament game since Virginia beat Texas Tech in overtime to win the national championship on April 8, 2019 — a span of 710 days — the atmosphere felt alien at Indiana University’s Assembly Hall.
 Only players, coaches and staff members were permitted on the court level and an estimated 150 people sat in the cavernous lower bowl.

-It didn’t take long for Texas Southern to change the game after trailing 30-20 at the half.
+There were no concession stand lines, no pep bands playing music, no raucous cheers, not even boos.

+Instead, players relied on themselves to crank up the energy.
+When Walker and his teammates did that in the second half, they took off.

-Walker and Gilliam scored the first 11 points to give the Tigers a 31-30 lead.
-The Tigers started pulling away with a 12-4 spurt that made it 46-42 with 8:10 to play and finally put the game away at the free-throw line.
+Walker and Jordan Gilliam scored the first 11 points of the second half to erase a 30-20 deficit and give the Tigers their first lead in nearly 20 minutes.
+They started pulling away with a 12-4 spurt that made it 46-42 with 8:10 to play and finally put the game away at the free-throw line.
+Gilliam finished with 12 points.

+Damian Chong Qui had 14 points for the Mountaineers (12-11), who fell to 1-9 in tourney play.
+Mezie Offurum had 10 points and 16 rebounds.

+“I felt like I let myself down and I let my team down,” an emotional Chong Qui said.
+“Like I said, we’ll be back.
+We’ll be back here and we’ll be better.
+We’ll take care of business.”

 BIG PICTURE

-Mount St. Mary’s: The Mountaineers beat the two top seeds in the Northeastern Conference Tournament to make the 68-team field.
-They made a gallant effort Thursday before coming up short.
+Mount St. Mary’s: The Mountaineers beat the two top seeds in the Northeast Conference Tournament to make the 68-team field and made a gallant effort against the Tigers.

-Texas Southern: Coach Johnny Jones now has first tourney win with the Tigers and just the third ever by a Southwestern Athletic Conference champion.
+Texas Southern: Jones now has first tourney win with the Tigers and just the third ever by a SWAC champion.
 While Texas Southern found a way to advance, it needs to play much better to compete with the Wolverines.

-THE ROAD HERE
+THE ROAD

 Mount St. Mary’s: Positive COVID-19 tests forced the Mountaineers to put the program on pause twice in December, forcing them into a monthlong break between games.
 Five games were postponed or canceled from Dec.
 9-Jan.
 6 and they didn’t play a home game for 37 days.